imchillin/Anamnesis/README.md

 Anamnesis is the successor to [Concept Matrix (CMTool)](https://github.com/imchillin/CMTool).

-This project is a work in progress and is not currently in a state to replace CMTool.
+As of April 16th 2021, this project remains a work in progress and is not currently in a state to replace CMTool.
 Please do not download the code expecting it to work like CMTool.
-Check the [Releases](https://github.com/imchillin/Anamnesis/releases) page for official releases.

 We actively encourage people to contribute to the project with their forks to improve the tool overall.
 With this said, we are **not** supporting builds done via forks and, if you've received a release of the tool from any repo that isn't [imchillin/Anamnesis](https://github.com/imchillin/Anamnesis), you are encouraged to bring the issue up with the person who packaged the build, as it will inevitably contain code we're unfamiliar with.

-(It takes a few seconds to do a pull request, just be cool.)

-**We do NOT support the 'Unofficial' French release by Luna664.** Do not ask for assistance with that repo.

 ## Getting Started

-These instructions will get a copy of the project up and running on your local machine.
-[Instructions coming soon]

 ### Prerequisites
-- [.NET 5.0](https://dotnet.microsoft.com/download/dotnet/5.0) installed on your computer.
+- [.NET 5.0 Desktop Runtime (v5.0.2)](https://dotnet.microsoft.com/download/dotnet/thank-you/runtime-desktop-5.0.2-windows-x64-installer) installed on your computer.

 ### Usage